-Examples of unconscious bias
+Examples of Unconscious Bias

-- The halo effect.
 In the 1920s, psychologist Edward Thorndike found that people who think highly of an individual in a certain way are likely to think highly of them in several other ways.
 For example, if we think someone is good looking, we’ll probably also think they are intelligent and charismatic.
 Thorndike described this as the “halo effect.”
 Managers need to be wary of generalizing an employee’s performance based on one specific characteristic of their personality or appearance.
 They need to also understand that just because someone might have done an A-plus job on a project six months ago doesn’t necessarily mean that person is still contributing as effectively.
 (The opposite effect is called the “horns effect.”
 Just because someone dropped the ball once doesn’t mean they’re incapable of improving.)

-- Gender bias.
 At the office, an assertive woman might be perceived as “aggressive” while a man with the same attributes might be described as “confident.”
 This is an example of the gender bias, which is more prevalent than many might want to admit.
 One recent study, for example, found that male scientists were likely to place more value on the opinions of their male colleagues than their female colleagues.
 Companies that are influenced by gender bias will miss out on great ideas and likely disengage the women that work for them.

-- Confirmation bias.
 Thanks to confirmation bias, once we make a decision or opinion about something, we tend to look for information that confirms our beliefs and overlook information that goes against them.
 This is perhaps why the Coca-Cola Company’s disastrous New Coke product came to the market in the first place.
 Despite the fact that loyal Coke drinkers were perfectly happy with the product, Coca-Cola’s executives felt the need to shake things up in 1985 as a response to Pepsi’s increasing popularity.
 Once the decision-makers settled on releasing a new product, they ignored evidence suggesting their customers were satisfied by the original recipe.